 The IEEE establishes National Society Agreements with appropriate local societies in the various countries to encourage and contribute to the progress of electricity, electronics, computing sciences, and allied branches of engineering and science, as well as education in those fields, for the ultimate benefit of the engineers and scientists of those countries.

 The main purpose of these agreements is to generate cooperation between the country's National Society and the local IEEE Section.
 It is hoped that this cooperation will assist in enhancing the image and position of the engineers and scientists of the country, as well as raising the image of IEEE to the general public.

 One of the most successful means of cooperation thus far has been the establishment of a Joint National Society/IEEE award.

 In the countries where these have been established, the energy and activities of the IEEE Section have increased greatly, as well as the visibility of IEEE to the public.

 These awards are fully sanctioned by IEEE and the IEEE Awards Board.
 The award organizing committee and the jury for selecting the awardee are drawn from the country organizations cooperating in the joint award, with a representative of the IEEE members.

-The Awards Board has approved the establishment of six Joint Awards.
+The Awards Board has approved the establishment of eight Joint Awards.